rarible/protocol/docs/reference/install-sdk.md

     See more information about [Initialize wallets](wallets.md) with Wallet Connector.

-Check that the SDK is installed correctly:
+Make sure the SDK is installed correctly:

 ```shell
 npm view @rarible/sdk version